 There is no kitchen or food provided at the lodge.
 You’ll need to come prepared to provide all your own meals.
 You can get food from the Supai Café (burger, fries, hot dogs, fry bread, tacos, sodas, etc) or from the Supai grocery store, located in the village.
 Hours can occasionally be unpredictable at both the cafe and the store.
 Due to the remote location of the village, the prices are quite expensive.

-If you’re unable to secure a permit, or prefer to leave the planning and logistics to others, guided trips in Havasupai take care of the whole process of getting Havasupai camping permits for you, in addition to taking care of all the details that can make planning your own trip difficult.
+If you prefer to leave the planning and logistics to others, guided trips in Havasupai take care of all the details that can make planning your own trip difficult.
 The permits are built into the price of the trip, as is all of the food, transportation, and essential camping gear.
 We offer five guided trips of 3 to 6 days that hike into Havasupai and camp in the Havasu campground:

 This trip is the perfect exhilarating trek for the time crunched and economical traveler.
 Carry your personal gear in our pack for the hike into the canyon, but don’t worry, all basecamp amenities will be provided for you.

 Spend a week exploring the Grand Canyon with expert wilderness guides.
 Camp for 2 days on the South Rim of Grand Canyon National Park and then continue your trip with an adventurous horse-supported hike to Havasu Falls for 4 days of camping.
 Enjoy delicious meals prepared by your trail guides and relax in AOA’s comfortable basecamp.

 This is the most rugged of AOA’s Havasupai hiking options and although it’s strenuous, all gear is provided for you.